 Set Current Location

-This theater offers basically the regular things that any other would - what sets it apart is the location that it is housed in.
+This theater offers great cultural plays and events just like most theaters.
+What sets it apart is the location that it is housed in.
 Add to the fact that the management believes in giving back to the community around it.
 Various educational as well as outreach programs are constantly planned by the committee for the benefit of the locals.
-They also have a well-planned season ahead of them packed with well-known plays and interesting events as all.
+They also have a well-planned seasons which draws in the crowd on the regular.

 Home to the Baltimore Blast MISL soccer team, Royal Farms Arena (formerly the Baltimore Arena, 1st Mariner Arena and Baltimore Civic Center) is the city's largest indoor sports and entertainment facility.
 It is host to more than 100,000 visitors every year who come not just for the soccer team but for events ranging from family shows like Sesame Street Live, Barney, and Barnum & Bailey Circus.
 Sporting attractions include circuit boxing, gymnastics and tennis events.
 Conventions, graduations, and performances by U2 and Elton John have also been presented here.